interledger-deprecated/ilp-plugin-human/README.md

 then the `send` and `receiveAmount` methods can be used to manually adjust the trustline's balance.

+For example, if someone is the 'nerd' on a trustline, and the 'noob' wishes to raise their balance using cash, then they can use `ilp-plugin-human` to manually adjust the balance.
+The noob gives the nerd some cash, and the nerd uses some UI wrapped around `ilp-plugin-human` to emit `incoming_transfer` for the amount of cash received.
+This will then update the trustline balance.

 To instantiate an instance of `ilp-plugin-human`:

 ```js